-They later recalled that they had gone to such an event for the first time and did not really expect that their work would be useful.
-They were just interested in developing a cool solution to an important problem - how to get rid of unnecessary things.
+They later recalled that they had gone to such an event for the first time and did not really expect their work to be useful.
+Instead, they were just interested in developing a cool solution to an important problem - how to get rid of unnecessary things.
 Oday the Carousell app is used by millions of people, and up to 60 million items are sold on the site at the same time.

 5. Electronic Home Help Search Platform

 It's unpleasant when a tape leaked in the house, and you don't know who you can call quickly to repair it.
-The young Americans Eric Koster and Ian Hunter, who took part in the Startup Weekend in 2011 in Los Angeles introduced the App called Zaarly.
+So the young Americans Eric Koster and Ian Hunter, who took part in the Startup Weekend in 2011 in Los Angeles, introduced the App called Zaarly.

-The success of the app to find a qualified electrician, plumber, or gardener in your neighborhood has been phenomenal.
+The app's success in finding a qualified electrician, plumber, or gardener in your neighborhood has been phenomenal.
 In just a few days, the project managed to receive investments in the amount of over 15 million dollars.
-Zaarly is now one of the most popular online household help resources in the United States as well as several other countries.
+As a result, Zaarly is now one of the most popular online household help resources in the United States and several other countries.